DayZedAndConfused762/RustAndRuin/rustandruin.md

 Completed and QA'd
 -------------------------------------------------------

+...Change the log entry "Your first priority: secure your home." to "Your first priority: examine your surroundings."

 ***Update the "Cook Food" action to cost 2 "Rotten Food" and 1 "Wood".
 This action should show two progress bars, one after the other, each taking 3 seconds.
 First progress bar: "Fueling Fire...", second bar: "Cooking Food...".
 ***Update the "Boil Water" action to cost 2 "Dirty Water" and 1 "Wood".
 This action should show two progress bars, one after the other, each taking 3 seconds.
 First progress bar: "Fueling Fire...", second bar: "Boiling Water...".
 	...The "Cook Food" function and "Boil Water" function should not reduce thirst or hunger.
 "Cook Food will consume 2 "Rotten Food", and 1 "Wood", and will give 1 "Cooked Food".
 "Boil Water" will consume 2 "Dirty Water" and 1 "Wood", and will give 1 "Clean Water".

 ...Remove any instances of the log message "The area seems clear... for now."

 ...Do not pluralize item names in log entries.